lxmx/PyPlucker/README.md

 It's 2022 and you need a Palm!

-This is an import of the Python based Plucker parser from the [original repository](https://github.com/arpruss/plucker).
-It's meant to work on a recent GNU/Linux distro.
+This is an updated version of the Python based Plucker parser from the [original repository](https://github.com/arpruss/plucker).
 The parser downloads your favorite web pages or converts local files for the [Plucker app](https://palmdb.net/app/plucker).

 <img src="https://user-images.githubusercontent.com/58649917/153739856-226c672f-bfb9-4436-ac2d-de79e63a4e3c.png" width=320/>

-I have also stripped some legacy bits like OS/2 support and broken image converter alternatives.
+Updates from the original parser:

+* Has been ported to Python 3
+* Some legacy bits have been removed: OS/2 support, non-working image parser versions
+* The default image parser is now based on [Pillow](https://python-pillow.org/) which doesn't require any third-party dependencies and adds WebP support as a bonus.

 ## Installation

-Assuming Ubuntu 21.10 or similar.
-Otherwise you may want to edit the `Makefile`.

-Clone the repository and:

 ```
-sudo apt install python2.7 netpbm libjpeg-progs
-sudo make install
+pip install PyPlucker
 ```

 Optionally, populate the example config file and `home.html`: